-Not long ago, I heard an engine at 1 a.m. in the rain.
-It sounded like a vehicle was coming up the mountain.
+Not long ago, I heard an engine at 1 a.m.
+It sounded like a vehicle was coming up the mountain in the rain.

 Once it was a Lowes Home Improvement truck that got stuck on the steep road and was spinning its tires.
 Now and then it’s a Fedex Truck, which always surprises me because they have told us they won’t deliver up here.
 Substitute driver, I guess.